aderidder/iCRFGenerator/README.md

 # The iCRF Generator
 Semantic interoperability of clinical data requires the use of a common vocabulary, such as SNOMED-CT.
 Unfortunately, mapping data to such a terminology is time-consuming and requires expert knowledge of both the dataset and the terminology.
 A viable alternative can be the reuse of codebooks - published dataset definitions which, in some cases, have already been mapped to a terminology.
-We designed the eCRF Generator, a tool which makes it easy to generate interoperable electronic Case Report Forms for (currently) three major EDCs: OpenClinica 3, Castor and REDCap.
+We designed the iCRF Generator, a tool which makes it easy to generate interoperable electronic Case Report Forms for (currently) three major EDCs: OpenClinica 3, Castor and REDCap.
 The tool currently provides access to several codebooks stored online in Art-Decor, such as:
 * The Basic Health Data Set (Basisgegevensset Zorg), which is the national standard hospitals will use to exchange electronic healthcare record data
 * RIVM’s population screening colorectal cancer and cervical cancer
 * The pathology Colon biopsy and Colonrectum carcinoma protocols from PALGA, the Dutch national pathology registry.